-The furnace may be installed for either left or right side gas entry by removing the 1/2" plug from the tee and replacing it to the side not used.
+The furnace may be installed for either left or right side gas entry.
 When connecting the gas supply, provide clearance between the gas supply line and the entry hole in the furnace casing to avoid unwanted noise and/or damage to the furnace.
-Typical gas hookups are shown in Figure 12.
+Typical gas hookups are shown in Figure 13.